auroraai-bot-platform/platform/README.md

 See [development/README.md](development/README.md) for detailed instructions how to put up a development environment and to run the components from the sources.

+We are happy to receive contributions into our repositories.
+To contribute, follow these steps:
+1. Create an issue describing the feature you want to work on
+1. Write your code, tests and documentation
+1. Create a pull request describing your changes
+1. Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.